 Source: The Economic Times

-He was carrying an extraordinary influence with him, which was far beyond the success that he had made at Snapdeal.
+He was carrying an extraordinary influence with him, which was far beyond the success that he had achieved at Snapdeal.
 He emerged as an elated, proud figure from the reality hit show Shark Tank India while sitting as one of the judges.
 He appeared as a common household name integrated with wisdom, mentorship, and leadership.

 This will track his journey, starting from his early days right through to Snapdeal, from the turbulent India of starting a business to entering the limelight as a mentor on Shark Tank India, and detail analysis of the problems, success stories, and lessons that can be learned in distilling the spirit of his journey.